Teach Operations & Algebraic Thinking With These Free Ten Frames Worksheets

 We know you can find other great games to enjoy with your class (e.g, incorporating worksheets into an escape room adventure!).
 Ten frames provide a valuable learning experience for students.
 They make the next steps in math much easier for the students to handle.
 Having a visual feel for each number's value allows them to make a smoother transition into higher-level work.

-Try a free worksheet with your class!
+Try a free worksheet with your classroom or homeschool lesson!
 Send us an email to let us know how your class enjoyed them and which game they enjoyed the most.
 We want to help you succeed in giving your students the most fulfilling and exciting option possible.

 Operations & Algebraic Thinking

 While ten frames should start in Kindergarten, ten and twenty frames are great for developing mental math skills in all elementary grades.